mraposa/Practical_Programming_in_C_6.087/README.md

 Coursework on MIT Opencourseware Class

-Hopefully the class will be easier than setting up GitHub
+Hopefully the class will be easier than setting up GitHub - Yippe it Worked